 DO NOT USE MORE THAN THE RECOMMENDED AMOUNT OF WORM CASTINGS WITH YOUR PLANTS.
 It takes very small amounts of worm castings to grow a healthy microbiome in the rootball of plants.
 Large amounts block water absorption and can prevent water from reaching the roots of your plants.
 So be very careful to use only the recommended ratio of 1 part worm castings to 10 parts soil.
 This will grow a healthy microbiome while keeping your plant's soil well hydrated.

 The important active ingredient is the concentration of chitin degraders.
 Chitin degraders produce chitinase.
 Chitinase will dissolve chitin and chitin is the structural component of the hard shell of an insect.
 In the original HVH worm castings, the level of chitin degraders was 54 million cfu/dwg (Ścolony forming unitsą, or the number of living microorganism cells, per dry weight gram).
 Our manufacturer has increased the chitin in the feedstock for the worms and thus increased the level to 200 million cfu/dwg.
 By increasing the chitin degraders 400 percent, the response time of insect pests has been cut dramatically.

-The new and improved HVH Worm Castings also contain fossilized kelp and rock minerals to bring all of the minor elements into the active range, along with 40 percent high quality compost.
+HVH Worm Castings also contain fossilized kelp and rock minerals to bring all of the minor elements into the active range, along with 40 percent high quality compost.
 The compost provides the food source for the beneficial micro-organisms, insuring that the customer gets a product that is still alive.
 Extensive research has shown that using the castings with kelp, rock minerals, and compost if far more effective than using worm castings alone.